-(Important note: recycling companies have varying tolerance on what’s acceptable for collection. – best to check with your chosen recycling provider).
+(Important note: recycling companies have varying tolerance on what’s acceptable for collection.
+It is best to check with your chosen recycling provider)

 Comprehending how contamination affects your waste costs is the key to discovering a better approach to waste management.

-Waste disposals that are contaminated require our undivided attentions.
+Contaminated waste disposal requires our undivided attention.
 This is why contamination is such an important issue to tackle.

 The inception of contamination is when the wrong items go in the wrong bin.